Early Detection of Melanoma

-Melanoma can be cured, if detected early.
-Learn what to look for, and if you are at high risk.
+Melanoma can be cured if detected early.
+Here, Georgia M. Beasley, MD, MHSc, a surgical oncologist at Duke Health, talks about what to look for and how to know if you are at high risk.

 How to Detect Melanoma

 Melanoma is the most serious form of skin cancer, responsible for the majority of all skin cancer deaths.
-More than 70,000 new melanomas will be diagnosed this year.
+Close to 100,000 new melanomas will be diagnosed this year.

 Fortunately, these cancers are usually curable if detected early.
-Patients diagnosed in the earliest stage of melanoma have a 90-plus percent survival rate at five years, while those diagnosed at the most advanced stage have a 20 to 30 percent survival rate.
+According to Dr. Beasley, patients diagnosed in the earliest stage of melanoma have over a 90% survival rate at five years, while those diagnosed at the most advanced stage have a 20 to 30% survival rate.

 Understand Your Risk Profile